bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/model.md

 You can add your own tags to the generated model fields using the `x-go-tags` and `x-go-tags-values` extra fields.
 By default, the tags are generated based on the content type of the message where the model is used.

-To add tags that is meant to have the same values as other ones, pass a list to the `x-go-tags` field.
+To add tags that are meant to have the same values as other ones, pass a list to the `x-go-tags` field.

 {{< details "Example" >}}
 {{< tabs "4" >}}